 When I started with this idea of paperless poetry for my blogs I just knew that I had to get Gemma involved somehow.
 So I challenged her once again.
 Can you add a poem to concrete?
 I wrote a short verse to send to her and this is what she came up with:

 Gemma varnished the concrete then added the words in black vinyl.
 I definitely feel this is a concept that could be taken forwards.
 What do you think?
 We would love to hear your thoughts about it.

 And so there you have it.
 Another example of paperless poetry!
 If you have any suggestions for other surfaces or would like to feature in a blog yourself then please get in touch.

-The words in the poems above are my own and are protected under Copyright ©️ Sally R. Wilkes of Rhymes To Remember 2016-2020 and registered with The UK Copyright Service.
+All of my poems and quotes are protected under Copyright ©️ Sally R. Wilkes of Rhymes To Remember 2016-2020 and registered with The UK Copyright Service.
 They may not be reproduced in any form without my written permission.